IBM/cp4waiops-gitops/docs/cp4waiops-advanced-install-options.md

 argocd cluster add $CURRENT_CONTEXT --name $CLUSTER_NAME
 ```

-Here, let's give the cluster a short name using `CLUSTER_NAME` and pass it into Argo CD CLI via argument `--name`.
+Here, a short name for the cluster is given using `CLUSTER_NAME` and is passed into Argo CD CLI via argument `--name`.

 Now, go to `Settings` > `Clusters` from Argo CD UI, you will see the newly added cluster is listed as follows: